crypticsy/CookBook/README.md

 # CodeSoup
-A collection of simple and elegant coding problems
+A collection of simple and elegant coding problems, that I found interesting.

 ### Back Tracking